PhilipDaniels/rsforcs/site/content/introduction/major_differences.md

 reliant on the users of your type actually calling `Dispose`.
 The Rust idiom is also easier to write, `IDisposable` implementations can get tricky when inheritance is a factor - which is not a problem in Rust because Rust does not have inheritance!

+(1) Values that aren't droppable are called 'Copy' in rust.
+They are things like basic numeric types such as `u32` which can be copied with a simple copying of bits, and compound structures which consist only of Copy types.

 ## Ownership, moves and borrowing in Rust